Modern house in twilight.

 Share:

-If you’ve ever bought a home, then you’re already familiar with the concept of real estate and buying land.
-But you may be less familiar with the term real property.
+If you’ve ever bought a home, then you’re already familiar with the concept of real estate and buying land, but equally important for home buyers is the term “real property.”

 What Is Real Property In Real Estate?

-Real property is the land and any structures attached to it that would be factored into the property value.
-For example, while a basketball hoop in the driveway is removable and does nothing to increase property value, a fixed basketball court would be sold as part of the property.
+Real property is the land and any structures attached to it that would factor into the property value.
+For example, a basketball hoop in the driveway is removable and does nothing to increase property value, so it’s not considered real property.
+On the other hand, a fixed basketball court would sell as part of the property, which qualifies it as real property.

-Real property refers not only to the real estate and land you’ve purchased but it also includes any rights that are attached to that property.
-Real property is what gives you the right to own, lease, sell and use the property in any way you deem fit.
+Real property refers not only to the real estate and land you’ve purchased, but it includes any legal rights attached to that property.
+Real property is what gives you the right to own, lease, sell and use the property in any way you see fit.

-It’s always important to understand your property rights before you buy a home and the transfer of ownership takes place.
-If you’re in the midst of buying a home, your real estate agent can help interpret ownership rights.
+It’s always important before you buy a home to understand your property rights and the transfer of ownership that takes place.
+If you’re in the process of buying a home, your real estate agent can help interpret ownership rights.

 See What You Qualify For